Find the Best Group Dental Insurance for Your Client

 What does group dental typically not cover?

 Group dental insurance cannot be used outside of the United States.
 It does not cover treatments done for cosmetic purposes, including corrections of congenital mouth formations such as a cleft palate, unless determined to be a medically necessary procedure.
 Some plans may offer coverage for orthodontic procedures, but not all do.
-It is important to note that items not covered by Medicare Part B will not be covered by an individual dental policy either.
+It is important to note that items not covered by Medicare Part B will not be covered by an individual dental insurance policy either.

 How is it different from other dental policies?